softwaremills/complexvalidation/README.md

     ['remote',url,params...]

 Does a remote call the the URL with the given parameters.
 On the server side, you register a handler to be called when a given URL is referenced.
+I have a section below on how to write `remote` calls properly.

 ### Tests for Presence